afunnydev/tinysociety/content/articles/2018-11-19-34-luxurious-tiny-house-with-custom-loft.md

 ## Living Room

-Just next to the breakfast bar is the living room.
-Big enough for a comfy set of couches, this open plan area makes an excellent room for entertaining.
+Next to the breakfast bar is the airy living room.
+Big enough for a comfy set of couches, this open plan area makes an excellent place for entertaining.

 ![](/img/custom3.jpeg)

-<span class="figcaption">The opposite facing windows allow lots of natural light in the space.</span>
+<span class="figcaption">The opposite facing windows allow for plenty of natural light.</span>

 ## Bathroom

-This tiny house bathroom is large enough for a big shower, composting toilet, and sink.
-Our favorite part about the bathroom is that it's conveniently between the bedroom and living space!
+This tiny house bathroom is large enough for a walk-in shower, composting toilet, and sink.
+Our favorite part about the bathroom is that it's conveniently located between the bedroom and living space!

 ![](/img/custom4.jpeg)